mediocre/petty-cache/README.md

 **Double-checked locking**
 Functions executed on cache misses are wrapped in double-checked locking (http://en.wikipedia.org/wiki/Double-checked_locking).
 This ensures the function called on cache miss will only be executed once in order to prevent cache stampedes (http://en.wikipedia.org/wiki/Cache_stampede).

+**Mutex**
+Provides a distributed lock (mutex) with the ability to retry a specified number of times after a specified interval of time when acquiring a lock.

+**Semaphore**
+Provides a pool of distributed locks with the ability to release a slot back to the pool or remove the slot from the pool so that it's not used again.

 ## Getting Started